 As a wavefunction ansatz, we use a restricted Boltzmann machine (RBM), which can be written as

-Here, $\mathcal{T}$ ranges over the translation operators on the periodic lattice, and $\bm{w}$ and $\bm{b}$ are vectors of complex-valued parameters, called \emph{weights} and \emph{biases}.
+Here, $\alpha$ is the hidden-variable density that controls the number of parameters, $\mathcal{T}$ ranges over the translation operators on the periodic lattice, and $\bm{w}$ and $\bm{b}$ are vectors of complex-valued parameters, called \emph{weights} and \emph{biases}.
 This ansatz is an example of a two-layer neural network and is a simplification of the RBM ansatz used for VMC optimization in \cite{carleo2017solving}.
 The ansatz involves $\alpha \left(n + 1\right)$ parameters, where $n$ is the number of spins and we set $\alpha = 5$ for all of our numerical experiments.
 We report additional implementation details in Appendix \ref{sec:computations}.